zzzprojects/EntityFramework.DynamicFilters/README.md

 Supports MS SQL Server (including Azure), MySQL, Oracle (*see notes below), and PostgreSQL.

+## Installation
+The package is also available on NuGet: [EntityFramework.DynamicFilters](https://www.nuget.org/packages/EntityFramework.DynamicFilters).

 ## Changes in Version 2
 * Added support for creating filters that reference child classes/navigation properties.
 See [Issue #65](https://github.com/jcachat/EntityFramework.DynamicFilters/issues/65) for more details.
 Requires that FK properties are defined on the models.
 Also includes support for Any() and All() on child collections.
 * Filter parameter values can now reference the current DbContext instance.
 See [Parameter Expressions](#parameter-expressions).